JankariTech/blog/src/assets/PromptInjections/PromptInjections.md

 </details>
 ```

-Combining this with a convincing set of malicious instructions will make the chatbot to execute them.
+Combining this with a convincing set of malicious instructions will make the chatbot execute them.
 I've been most successful by explaining to the AI tool that I need specific accessibility features in the response.
 That worked pretty well, even if the instructions didn't have anything to do with accessibility.
 Doing so, I've managed to make the chatbots to:
 - add extra emojis and text to the summary: [Gemini](https://blog.jankaritech.com/src/assets/PromptInjections/summarize_page_firefox_gemini.mp4), [ChatGPT](https://blog.jankaritech.com/src/assets/PromptInjections/summarize_page_firefox_chatgpt.mp4)
 - access external websites and treat the content as further instructions: [ChatGPT](https://blog.jankaritech.com/src/assets/PromptInjections/summarize_page_firefox_chatgpt_access_external.mp4)
 - permanently remember "user preferences": [ChatGPT](https://blog.jankaritech.com/src/assets/PromptInjections/summarize_page_firefox_chatgpt_memory.mp4)

 While those things do look like harmless nuisance at the first glance, they could be developed into more serious issues.
 What about you summarize a page with the tool and the chatbot remembers a specific political preference secretly embedded in the webpage?
-From now on every reply you get from the chatbot will be declining into that political direction.
+From now on every reply you get from the chatbot will be leaning toward that political direction.
 Or what about reading your real preferences and using web-requests to send them to a malicious actor?

 ### Easy solution: sanitize the input
 So you probably think: this is a beginner’s mistake.
 Sanitize the input and all is good.
 [The Firefox team has done exactly that and "fixed" the bug.](https://bugzilla.mozilla.org/show_bug.cgi?id=1987081).
 But fixing the attack is also simple: I've replaced
 `</selection>` & `<selection>` with `[/selection]` & `[selection]` in the malicious instructions and it worked again.
 (I also had to adapt the prompt a bit because the models got a bit smarter in the meantime.)

 **Verdict**: Sanitizing the input is not enough!
 LLMs work fundamentally differently to "traditional" data processing tools.
 The replies of LLMs are based on statistical analysis, not fixed rules.
-So when a selection starts with `<selection>` but ends with `[/selection]` it would be a semantic mistake in, let's say XML, but for the LLM it still statistically somehow related.
+So when a selection starts with `<selection>` but ends with `[/selection]` it would be a semantic mistake in, let's say XML, but for the LLM it is still somehow statistically related.
 The reply you get is not "right" or "correct", but simply "statistically related" to the complete prompt given (including the malicious instructions).

 ### Better solution: separate data from instructions
 So what about having a stricter separation between data and instructions?
 Let's look at that using, for example, the Nextcloud AI assistant.